Creating Effective Wildfire Buffers

-- Mow the grass to keep it low to the ground and reduce the potential for fire to jump up onto shingles and siding.
+- Mow the grass to keep it low and reduce the potential for fire to jump up onto shingles and siding.

-- Store firewood piles or propane tanks at least 10 m away from buildings.
+- Store firewood, propane or fuel tanks at least 10 m away from buildings.

-- Clean old leaves and needles from gutters and roof tops
+- Remove old leaves and needles from gutters and roof tops

-- Properly dispose of waste materials - particularly waste oils, solvents and paints, and dried paper or cardboard.
+- Properly dispose of waste materials such as waste oils, solvents and paints, and dried paper or cardboard.